Barbell: Powerlifting

 Black 50 kg polyurethane coated plates were introduced by Eleiko in International Paralympic Committee sanctioned London 2012 Paralympic Games.
 Apart from them and 0.25 kg record discs, IPC approved set uses the same plates as the IWF one.

 Technically, 10 kg and smaller plates can be of any colour in IPF approved sets, although only colours listed above were used for them by few certified manufacturers.

 Non-competition equipment

 Most "Olympic" bars one can see in commercial gyms, although superficially similar to real Olympic bars to the untrained eye, do not share International Weightlifting Federation or powerlifting essential characteristics.
-They are just generic strength training bars, with wide variations in markings, grip section diameter, and exact weight.
+They are known as multi-purpose or hybrid barbells that typically share features of both Weightlifting and Powerlifting barbells.
+For example, they have a shaft diameter of 28.5 mm which is between Weightlifting and Powerlifting bars.
+Further, they have dual knurl markings and typically have bushings or a combination of bearings and bushings to provide enough spin for the Olympic lifts while maintaining performance during heavy strength training exercises.

 Weight plates used outside of competition need not conform to IWF or powerlifting specifications, and can be of any colour.
 Kraiburg bumper plates are rated in pounds, and one notch lighter than expected, regarding their traditional place in colour code: red plates are 45 lb, blue ones 35 lb, etc.